z0neSec/deriverse-analytics/README.md

 This project was built for the **Deriverse Hackathon** with the goal of creating:

-> "A comprehensive trading analytics solution for Deriverse, including a professional trading journal and portfolio analysis for active traders."
+> "A comprehensive trading analytics solution for Deriverse, including a professional trading journal and portfolio analysis for active traders"

 ### Features Implemented